Why is the tribe of Dan not among the 144,000 in Revelation 7:4-8?

 The question becomes more important when we realize that the tribe of Dan will be present in both the tribulation and the millennial kingdom.

-Tribe of Dan Is Missing Because It Turned Idolatrous
+Tribe of Dan Is Missing Because It Became Idolatrous

 The answer to the question why is the tribe missing in Revelation 7:4-8 is that the tribe of Dan became unfaithful to God and turned to idol worship.
 A brief history of the tribe is essential at this point.
 The descendants of the patriarch Dan are referred to as the tribe of Dan or Danites.
 Dan was one of the twelve sons of Jacob along with Reuben, Simeon, Levi, Judah, Issachar, Zebulun, Benjamin, Naphtali, Gad and Asher (Exodus 1:2-4).